tmp2035/eeva/README.md

     ├── script_user.ipynb
     └── scripts/

 - `./cache/`: Contains the main project code.
 - `./experiment_helpers/`: Contains scripts and utilities for running experiments.

-## Project Overview

-This project implements caching algorithms described in the paper.
-It provides implementations of various cache eviction strategies and utilities for running experiments to compare their performance.